VPN Demand Surges Around the World

 Note: due to the ban on VPNs in China, our usual monitoring methods are not available.
 In order to gauge current “demand”, we have instead analyzed Twitter data as a proxy for our usual data.
 See methodology for more details.

 VPN tweets in Chinese again spiked on November 29 at 183% above the average.
 VPN tweets were more than double the average both the day before this peak and the day after.
-These increases corresponded with mass protests across China.[17]
+These increases corresponded with mass demonstrations across China.[17]

 Turkey